The Cauchy problem for fully nonlinear parabolic systems on manifolds: The linear parabolic Schauder theory

-where $C_1$ and $C_2$ are constants depending on $(E, h, \nabla)$.
-Also note that we only use finitely many charts.
-Then the result follows. {$\Box$}
+{\bf Remark}.
+If the coefficients of $L_t$, $f$ and the initial value $u_0$ have higher regularity, then by Theorem 4.11 in \cite {So} one has corresponding improved Schauder estimates.
+Also note that there is an interior (w.r.t. space-time) estimate in Theorem 2.3.10 of Lamm \cite {L}, and a near-bottom estimate similar to (2.2) in Theorem 2.3.14 of \cite {L}, where the RHS of the estimate contains $||u||_{L^\infty}$ instead of $||u||_{L^p}$.
+See also Theorem 2.3.23 in \cite {L} for the corresponding global Schauder estimate.

-Now we have the following Schauder estimates for linear, strongly parabolic systems on closed manifolds, building on the Euclidean case (Theorem 2.1). \begin{thm} There exists a constant $C$ depending on $M$, $E$, $\lambda$, $\Lambda$, $\alpha$ and $T$, such that if $u \in C^{r+\alpha, 1+\frac{\alpha}{r}}(E_T)$ is a solution to the linear, strongly parabolic system (2.1) on $M \times [0,T]$, then
+Now we have the following Schauder estimates for linear, strongly parabolic systems on closed manifolds, building on the Euclidean case (Theorem 2.2). \begin{thm} There exists a constant $C$ depending on $M$, $E$, $\lambda$, $\Lambda$, $\alpha$ and $T$, such that if $u \in C^{r+\alpha, (r+\alpha)/r}(E_T)$ is a solution to the linear, strongly parabolic system (2.4) on $M \times [0,T]$, then

-Here, $\lambda >0$ is the infimum of the constants in the Legendre-Hadamard condition for $L_t$ over $t\in [0,T]$, and $\Lambda < \infty$ is the constant related to the $C^{\alpha,\frac{\alpha}{r}}$-norms of the coefficients of $L_t$ in the given normal coordinate charts and local trivializations as defined in the first paragraph of this section.
-Moreover, $C$ increases w.r.t. $T$. \end{thm} {\bf Proof} First as usual we can reduce the proof of (2.6) to the special case $u_0=0$.
-So below we assume $u_0=0$.
-Let $u \in C^{r+\alpha, 1+\frac{\alpha}{r}}(E_T)$ be a solution to the linear, strongly parabolic system (2.1) with $u(\cdot, 0)=0$.
-By Theorem 2.1 (with $p=2$) and Lemma 2.2 we have
+Here, $\lambda >0$ is the infimum of the constants in the Legendre-Hadamard condition for $L_t$ over $t\in [0,T]$, and $\Lambda < \infty$ is the constant defined before related to the $C^{\alpha,\alpha/r}$-norms of the coefficients of $L_t$ in the normal coordinate charts and local trivializations as chosen in the first paragraph of this section.
+Moreover, $C$ increases w.r.t. $T$. \end{thm} {\bf Proof} First as usual by considering the system